Concerts At The OSilas Series

 We invite you to a delightfully different concert experience.
 Concordia Conservatory presents the third season of Concerts at OSilas, in which our music faculty is featured in the themed concerts, and the music performed among beautiful artworks.

 This season’s three captivating musical programs are inspired by exhibitions in the OSilas Gallery, and will include a program exploring human rights and music, a concert of art song and piano inspired by nature, and an afternoon of vocal and instrumental masterpieces of the music of our time.

 We welcome you to the beautiful and acoustically rich environment of the OSilas Gallery, where you can view the art up-close while you listen and watch the masterful acrobatics of music-making in the intimate atmosphere.
 Our concerts go beyond music - the musicians will briefly talk about the compositions they will play.

 Our Rights, Our Freedoms, Always

 This program explores the relationship between music and humanity through the works of composers who didn’t let the injustice they suffered stop them from creating art.
 Through compositions which give listeners solace and peace in troubled times, the program will follow the photographic exhibition Our Rights, Our Freedoms, Always: Celebrating Human Rights Through the Camera Lens.

 March 10, 2019 at 3:00 pm

-Nature, birds, flowers, and gardens are the theme of this concert that will follow the exhibition of paintings of still nature with flowers.
-This “bouquet” of musical compositions, so to speak - art songs and piano four-hand pieces - will take us through the centuries of enchanting music and poetry
+Nature, birds, flowers, and gardens inspired this program accompanying the exhibition Petal Power, featuring still life nature paintings with flowers.
+A bouquet of musical compositions—art songs and piano four-hand pieces—will take listeners on a journey through centuries of enchanting music and poetry.

 April 7, 2019 at 3:00 pm